 The Bertillon system continued to be used for decades, although it was no longer the gold standard it once was.
 Bertillonage was still useful in that it could be completed fairly easily and without eyestrain, and that data could easily be communicated over telegraph

 ; however, when it came to bringing a criminal to court, fingerprints ruled over mugshots and Bertillon measurements.

 1. At this time, in France, the law allowed for rehabilitation for first offenders, but much harsher sentences for repeat offenders.
 Meanwhile, in Britain, the Habitual Criminals Act of 1869 allowed for reoffenders to be subject to police supervision for seven years to ensure that they were making an honest living.

 2. Bertillon standardized the format of the mugshot system, but more importantly tied it into his filing system.
 Previously, mugshots might be taken from any distance or angle, and would be filed by name only.
 His system filed the mugshots with the anthropometric data, so that a criminal could not simply lie about their name and thus count on their mugshot being lost in the morass of the filing system.

 3. In 1903 a man named Will West was committed to the penitentiary at Leavenworth, Kansas.
 His measurements were found to be almost identical to a criminal at the same penitentiary named William West, who had been arrested for murder in 1901, and was currently serving a life sentence.
-Their mugshots also showed a close physical resemblance.
-There is no evidence that they were related, the brotherhood, in this case, being a rhetorical flourish on the part of reporters.
+Their mugshots also showed a very close physical resemblance.
+There is no evidence that they were related, the brotherhood, in this case, being a rhetorical flourish on the part of later writers.